gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Introduction

 \section{Introduction}

-Since the great success of AlexNet~\citep{krizhevsky2012imagenet} in ILSVRC2012 ushered in the era of deep learning, convolutional neural networks (CNNs)~\citep{fukushima1980neocognitron,lecun1989backpropagation,zeiler2014visualizing,szegedy2015going,simonyan2014very,he2016deep,tan2019efficientnet}, which naturally take into account the spatial shift invariance and the scale hierarchy, have been dominant in the image domain for the past decade.
-On the other hand, looking outside the image domain, the Transformer architecture based on the stacked multi-head self-attention (MSA)~\citep{vaswani2017attention} that directly connects one token to another has been proposed in the language domain, and Transformer-based models such as BERT~\citep{devlin2018bert} and GPT~\citep{radford2018improving} have had great success.
-Following the success in the language domain, there has been active research in recent years on the application of transformers in the vision domain, viz.\ the Vision Transformer (ViT)~\citep{dosovitskiy2020image}, with remarkably promising results.
+Since the great success of AlexNet~\cite{krizhevsky2012imagenet} in ILSVRC2012 ushered in the era of deep learning, convolutional neural networks (CNNs) have been dominant in the image domain for the past decade.
+On the other hand, looking outside the image domain, the Transformer architecture based on the stacked multi-head self-attention (MSA)~\cite{vaswani2017attention} that directly connects one token to another has been proposed in the language domain, and Transformer-based models such as BERT~\cite{devlin2018bert} have had great success.
+Following the success in the language domain, there has been active research in recent years on the application of Transformers in the vision domain, viz.\ the Vision Transformer (ViT)~\cite{dosovitskiy2020image}, with remarkably promising results.

 A shortcoming of Transformer is that its multi-head attention is so huge that the module is computationally expensive and data inefficient.
-For example, ViT has too large data capacity, and is not adequately trained on a medium-sized dataset such as ImageNet-1K~\citep{deng2009imagenet}.
-To remedy such problems, a number of improved ViTs and learning strategies have been proposed (Section~\ref{label:005}).
-In this vein, some Transformer architectures which explicitly incorporate the visual hierarchy have been proposed, including the Swin Transformer~\citep{liu2021swin}, with the motivation that the scale hierarchy, an important property of vision, is naturally incorporated in CNNs but not in Transformers (Section~\ref{label:007}).

-Another important stream of research was model simplification, in particular a series of methods using only MLPs~\citep{tolstikhin2021mlp,touvron2021resmlp,liu2021pay}.
-These methods were proposed based on the question of whether self-attention modules are really necessary for the vision tasks and the fact that an MLP can approximate arbitrary functions~\citep{hornik1989multilayer} without special structures such as convolution or self-attention (Section~\ref{label:006}).
+For example, ViT has too large data capacity, and is not adequately trained on a medium-sized dataset such as ImageNet-1K~\cite{deng2009imagenet}.
+To remedy such problems, a number of improved ViTs and learning strategies have been proposed.
+In this vein, some variants of Transformers have been proposed which explicitly incorporate the visual hierarchy, including the Swin Transformer~\cite{liu2021swin}, with the motivation that the scale hierarchy, an important property of vision, is naturally incorporated in CNNs but not in Transformers (\secref{label:006}).
+Another important stream of research has been the model simplification, in particular a series of methods using only MLPs~\cite{tolstikhin2021mlp,touvron2021resmlp,liu2021pay}.
+These methods were proposed based on the question of whether self-attention modules are really necessary for the vision tasks (\secref{label:007}).